Voting Guide 2024 North Carolina

 College Students

 Out-of-State Students: If voter does not intend to return to home state after graduation OR does not yet know where they will live after graduation, voter may vote in NC while attending college in NC.
 Must prove NC residency.
-For more info, click here and check out Voting as a College Student info sheet.
+For more info, click here.

 Absentee Voting: College students may vote using an absentee ballot in NC if qualified to vote in NC.
 Students can also opt to vote in their home state either in person or via absentee ballot if allowed there.